myclabs/php-enum/README.md

 ## Why?

-First, and mainly, `SplEnum` is not integrated to PHP, you have to install it separately.
+First, and mainly, `SplEnum` is not integrated to PHP, you have to install the extension separately.

 Using an enum instead of class constants provides the following advantages: